Mariajru/Display_Calibration/README.md

 \end{equation}
 $$

 * [T_white.m](./Calibration_Method/T_white.m): computes the transformation T_final which maps the linear reference-RGB points into their correspondent hue planes in the linear user-RGB space.
 The transformation is obtained minimizing the distance between the linear reference-RGB points and the hue planes in the linear user-RGB space by performing a constrained optimization.
+This transformation adds an additional constraint to preserve the greyscale after the transformation.

 $$
 \begin{equation}